Vanessa Fisk

 Vanessa Fisk (née Marianna) is a fictional character appearing in American comic books published by Marvel Comics.
 She is married to the crime boss the Kingpin (Wilson Fisk) and is the mother of Richard Fisk, although she herself is not portrayed as a villain, and does not approve of her husband's criminal activities.
 Vanessa has been featured in a number of stories about the Kingpin, usually in those revolving around the superheroes Daredevil and Spider-Man.

-Vanessa Fisk has been adapted in other media, including live-action appearances within the Marvel Cinematic Universe (MCU), where she is portrayed by Ayelet Zurer in the Netflix television series Daredevil (2015-18), and by Sandrine Holt in the Disney+ series Daredevil: Born Again (2024).
-Fisk also appears in the 2018 animated film Spider-Man: Into the Spider-Verse, where she is voiced by Lake Bell.
+Vanessa Fisk has been adapted in other media, such as the Marvel Cinematic Universe (MCU) television series Daredevil (2015–2018) and Daredevil: Born Again (2025), portrayed by Ayelet Zurer.

 Publication history

 Created by writer Stan Lee and artist John Romita Sr., Fisk first appeared in The Amazing Spider-Man #70 (March 1969).